Dependable-Intelligent-Systems-Lab/xwhy/README.md

 ## Acknowledgment
 This project is supported by the [Secure and Safe Multi-Robot Systems (SESAME)](https://www.sesame-project.org) H2020 Project under Grant Agreement 101017258.

+## Contribution
+If you are interested in contributing to this project, please check the [contribution guidelines](https://github.com/koo-ec/xwhy/blob/main/docs/contribute/contributing.md).